pmonnin/dbpedia-ontologies-mining/README.md

 Creates a lattice based on a set of pages linked to the dbo:Person ontology class and having a death date.

 Crawls objects from Virtuoso server (DBPedia information), computes the lattice and stores it in a file using JSON format.
-Statistics are calculated on data set and lattice and displayed in the standard output
+Statistics are calculated on data set and lattice and saved in files.

 Can be executed with the following command: